National identification number: Ukraine

 Individual Identification Number is a 10 digit number issued by the tax administration.
-The first 5 digits represent birthday as the number of days since 01/01/1900 (more numbers can be assigned to the same day, this additional or alternative numbers have greater first digit, typically 8).
+The first 5 digits represent birthday as the number of days since 1 January 1900 (more numbers can be assigned to the same day, this additional or alternative numbers have greater first digit, typically 8).
 The next four digits is a serial number, it is used so that men get the odd numbers, and women get the even numbers.
 The last digit is a check digit.
 The algorithm is not publicly revealed.
 Similar numbers are issued to residents and foreigners.
 A person can opt out of receiving an Individual Identification Number based on religious or other beliefs, however it is associated with minor tax disadvantages.
-The Individual Identification Numbers are issued according to a Law of Ukraine 320/94-BP passed on December 22, 1994.
-Since 2016, identification no. is one detail of Ukrainian identity card (compared to being a separate paper document (still in force during transition period) in the past).
+The Individual Identification Numbers are issued according to a Law of Ukraine 320/94-BP passed on 22 December 1994.

+Since 2016, identification no. is one detail of Ukrainian identity card (compared to being a separate paper document (still in force during transition period) in the past.
 It takes up to 5 days to obtain a taxpayer identification number or tax ID in Ukraine.

+In addition to taxpayer ID, a Unique Registry Entry Number (унікальний номер запису в Єдиному державному демографічному реєстрі (УНЗР)) is a digital, immutable human identifier that helps to quickly and reliably establish an identity.
+The UNZR consists of a sequence of eight and five digits, which are separated by the character "-".
+The first eight digits are the date of birth of the person in the format – year of birth, month and date.
+This is followed by a four-digit code from 0001 to 9999.
+The last digit is control and unique.
+To calculate it, the method of calculating check digits in the machine-readable zone of passports is used according to a special formula.
+The UNZR is assigned when issuing one of the biometric documents, either Ukrainian identity card or a Ukrainian passport.
+The UNZR number is unchanged throughout life (it does not change if the last name, first name or any other information changes).

+On 11 July 2023, the Cabinet of Ministers of Ukraine approved the "Procedure for access of notaries to the Unified State Demographic Register" (hereinafter – the Procedure).
+The procedure defines the mechanism of granting notaries access to the Unified State Demographic Register, obtaining them for the purpose of establishing the person who applied for the performance of a notarial act: information on the validity of documents drawn up using the Register; information or other personal data from the Register about the person who applied for a notarial act.
+The Ministry of Justice of Ukraine, the Ministry of Internal Affairs of Ukraine and the State Migration Service of Ukraine have been instructed to ensure electronic information interaction between the Unified State Demographic Register and the Unified State Electronic System of e-Notariat.